 When bed bugs strike, it can be a nightmare.
-Not only do these blood-eating insects leave bites on the skin, they're extremely difficult to get rid of.
+Not only do these blood-eating insects leave bites on the skin, but they're also extremely difficult to get rid of.
 This is partly due to the mysterious way they breed and spread, which often leaves people wondering, "How did I get bed bugs?"
 If you have bed bugs and you're curious what causes bed bugs, jump over here.
 If you don't have bed bugs yet, here are some important things to consider about year-round bed bug prevention.

 Tips For Year-Round Bed Bug Prevention